 Workflow and Implementation

 The typical RNA velocity analysis pipeline (Figure 1A) begins with an essential preprocessing step to distinguish between unspliced and spliced transcripts in the raw sequencing data.
-Several tools [8, 26-31] have been developed to quantify these abundances (Figure 1B) , enabling the construction of separate count matrices.
-[32].
+Several tools [8, 26-31] have been developed to quantify these abundances (Figure 1B) , enabling the construction of separate count matrices [32].
 Given the inherent noise in single-cell RNA sequencing data, most analytical frameworks employ sophisticated data smoothing techniques (also known as data imputation) to extract reliable signals for velocity inference (Figure 1C).
-A prevalent approach involves computing the first-order moment (mean) across k-nearest neighbors (k-NN) in the expression space.
-While the majority of protocols incorporate additional preprocessing steps, including library size normalization and log-transformation[11].
-Alternative estimation frameworks treat transcript dynamics as a discrete stochastic process, allowing the direct use of raw count matrices [22].
-This approach preserves biological signals, including informative noise and gene-gene interactions, while minimizing potential parameter estimation biases that might arise from extensive preprocessing [11].
+A prevalent approach involves computing the first-order moment (mean) across k-nearest neighbors (KNN) in the expression space.
+While the majority of protocols incorporate additional preprocessing steps, including library size normalization and log-transformation[11], the choice between using such processed data versus raw count data can influence RNA velocity results and is often dependent on the specific inference model employed.
+For instance, some alternative estimation frameworks (e.g. TopicVelo [15], Pyro-Velocity [21], and cell2fate [22]) are specifically designed to treat transcript dynamics as a discrete stochastic process, allowing the direct use of raw count matrices.
+This approach can better preserve biological signals, including informative noise and gene-gene interactions, and minimizing potential parameter estimation biases that might arise from extensive preprocessing [11] , a topic further explored in the Discussion section (see 'Current challenges and towards the better practice').
 The subsequent phase involves estimating cell-specific RNA velocities in high-dimensional space by applying various biophysical models to fit unspliced and spliced transcript counts (Figure 1D).
 This process yields essential kinetic parameters, including transcription, splicing, and degradation rates.
 Depending on the chosen modeling framework, additional latent variables such as latent time, can be simultaneously inferred, further enhancing the resolution of transcriptional dynamics (Supplementary Material.
 1).

 [Figure 1 insert here]